kubevirt/kubevirt/docs/getting-started.md

 They do not need a running KubeVirt environment to succeed.
-To run the *functional tests*, make sure you have set up a dockerizied environment.
+To run the *functional tests*, make sure you have set up a dockerized environment.
 Then run

 ```bash
     make cluster-sync # synchronize with your code, if necessary